-In 1860, six French Jewish intellectuals, inspired by the ideals of the Enlightenment and motivated by a genuine sentiment of solidarity, set out to “regenerate” the Jews of the world—vocationally, linguistically, morally and spiritually.
-By the eve of World War I, the international organization they founded, the Alliance Israélite Universelle, had attracted more than thirty thousand members.
-Its one hundred and eighty-three schools, stretching from Tetuan in Morocco to Teheran in Iran, boasted a student population of 43,700.
+In 1860, six French Jewish intellectuals, inspired by the ideals of the Enlightenment and motivated by a genuine sentiment of solidarity, set out to “regenerate” the Jews of the world—vocationally, linguistically, morally, and spiritually.
+By the eve of World War I, the international organization they founded, the Alliance Israélite Universelle, had attracted more than 30,000 members.
+Its 183 schools, stretching from Tetuan in Morocco to Teheran in Iran, boasted a student population of 43,700.

 The Alliance had originally expected its teachers to come from France.
 Few French Jews, however, were willing to live in the villages and towns of North Africa and the Middle East.
 In a move as radical as it was pragmatic, the Alliance opted for an alternative strategy—to send the brightest of the “Orientals” to study in Paris.
 Four years later, with French teaching degrees and having passed examinations in Hebrew and Jewish history, these young men would be sent back to “educate the children of their country,” to eradicate their “bad habits” and to inspire “love of country … love of truth …dignity of character….and the spirit of sacrifice for the common good.”
 In short, they were to prepare less fortunate co-religionists for citizenship in their own countries.
 By 1872, women were also included in the Alliance teaching force.